 Address: https://goo.gl/maps/L6ibthGGKk4KKgmN9

-Located right in front of the entrance of Nishiki market, this is a Shinto shrine more than 1000 years old.
+Located right in front of the entrance to Nishiki Market, this Shinto shrine is over 1,000 years old.

 Nishiki tenmangu shrine